 How Long Does Gallbladder Removal Surgery Take?

-The entire robotic cholecystectomy procedure typically takes about one hour.
-Patients usually can leave the hospital immediately following surgery, with most average hospital stays being about two hours long.
+The entire robotic cholecystectomy procedure typically takes less than one hour.
+Patients usually can leave the hospital the same day following surgery, with a typical hospital stay of two hours.

 What Can I Expect After Gallbladder Removal Surgery?